 In his academic work, Goldsmith has written widely on issues related to national security law, presidential power, international law, and Internet regulation.
 His books include Power and Constraint: The Accountable Presidency after 9/11 (2012), The Terror Presidency: Law and Judgment inside the Bush Administration (2009), Who Controls the Internet: Illusions of a Borderless World (with Tim Wu) (2006), and The Limits of International Law (with Eric Posner) (2005).
 He blogs on national security matters at the Lawfare blog,and on issues of labor law and policy at the On Labor blog.

-Jack Goldsmith is the Henry L. Shattuck Professor of Law at Harvard University and the author, most recently, of Power and Constraint: The Accountable Presidency after 9/11 (W.W.
-Norton, 2012) and many other books and articles related to terrorism, national security, and international law.
-Before coming to Harvard, Goldsmith served in 2003–4 as assistant attorney general, Office of Legal Counsel, and in 2002–3 as special counsel to the general counsel to the Department of Defense.
-Goldsmith holds a JD from Yale Law School, a BA and an MA from Oxford University, and a BA from Washington and Lee University.
-He clerked for Supreme Court justice Anthony M. Kennedy, Court of Appeals judge J. Harvie Wilkinson, and Judge George Aldrich on the Iran-U.S. Claims Tribunal.
-Goldsmith is a fellow of the American Academy of Arts and Sciences.
+Goldsmith is a fellow of the American Academy of Arts and Sciences and a member of the Computer Science and Telecommunications Board of the National Academy of Sciences.
+He holds a JD from Yale Law School, a BA and an MA from Oxford University, and a BA from Washington & Lee University.
+He clerked for Supreme Court justice Anthony M. Kennedy, Court of Appeals judge J. Harvie Wilkinson, and Judge George Aldrich on the Iran-US Claims Tribunal.